 Addresses ending in Even numbers – Saturdays ONLY

 No watering between 9 a.m. and 6 p.m. (daylight savings time)

-Irrigation of newly constructed home and building exteriors with potable water is prohibited unless drip or microspray systems are used.
+(7.)
+The irrigation of newly constructed homes and building exteriors with potable water is prohibited unless drip or microspray systems are used.

 Water Service Center